 - Ending up in dangerous situations as a result of substance use.

-- Using the substance despite it making existing conditions worse, or causing new ones.
+- Using the substance despite it making existing conditions worse, or

 - Developing tolerance, or the need to take more to achieve the desired effect.

-- Experience symptoms of withdrawal after not using the substance for some time.
+- Experience symptoms of withdrawal after not using the substance for

 Is Substance Use Disorder Genetic?